Tory Island: King of Toraigh

+Damaged structures

-In 2009, the island gained attention from local and international news outlets when a resident was awarded damages against a neighbour for demolition and removal of his house in 1993.
+In 2009, the island gained attention from several news outlets when a resident was awarded damages against a neighbour for demolition and removal of his house in 1993.
 The house had gradually disappeared over a nine-month period, while the owner worked in New Zealand.
 On his return, and with the house completely removed and replaced with a car park, his questions and the subsequent investigations by the police were reportedly met with a "wall of silence" from other residents.
 The story was featured in a book in 2012 and a BBC podcast in 2021, both titled "The House That Vanished".

 In 2015, the island's only café was destroyed by fire.

 Demographics

 The table below reports data on Tory Island's population, taken from Discover the Islands of Ireland (Alex Ritsema, Collins Press, 1999) and from the census of Ireland.
 Censuses in Ireland before 1841 are not considered complete or reliable.